devnet-blog/devnet-blog.github.io/content/articles/i_do_not.md

 ## I do not know

-Probably, I will never know everything I need.
+I will never know everything I need.
 Neither I'm trying to.

 In my opinion, there is no need for it.
 Usually